Izzan54/ARIMA-model/README.md

 # ARIMA-model
  Forecasting Malaysia COVID-19 Daily Cases Using ARIMA Model.
 ARIMA stands for Autoregressive Integrated Moving Average Model.
 It belongs to a class of models that explains a given time series based on its own past values.
 ARIMA Models are specified by three order parameters: (p, d, q). p is the order of the AR (autoregression) term, q is the order of the MA (Moving Average) term and d is the number of differencing required to make the time series stationary

+This is one of my tasks as a research assistant.
+I had to forecast Malaysia's daily cases of COVID-19 in Malaysia using Python.
+I managed data of COVID-19 during my internship and the daily cases data is from the official Facebook of the Ministry of Health Malaysia.
+The data from 26/01/2020 until 11/07/2021.

 # 1) Plot Malaysia's daily cases data
 * I plotted daily cases data to check for the trend and seasonality